anunay999/read-smart/README.md

 - **Author-Aware Rephrasing**: Maintains original writing style while personalizing content
 - **Knowledge Connections**: Shows how new content relates to existing memories
 - **Reference Links**: Recap section lists source URLs for the memories used
-- **Read Less, Learn More**: Personalized content skips what you've already stored and focuses on new insights
+- **Read Less, Learn More**: Each recap links back to your memory URLs, then jumps straight into material you haven't read yet
 - **Reader Mode Integration**: Clean reading experience with memory-enhanced content
 - **Dual-Section Output**: Main personalized content + knowledge recap
 - **Graceful Fallbacks**: Works even when memory operations fail